 The Corporation maintains the funds of the CW Pension Plan under a trust that is diversified across investment classes and among investment managers to achieve an optimal balance between risk and return.
-As a part of its diversification strategy, the Corporation has established target allocations for each of the following assets classes: domestic equity securities, international equity securities, and debt securities.
-Below are the Corporation's actual and established target allocations for the CW Pension Plan, representing 90% of consolidated assets:
+In the first quarter of 2022, the Corporation implemented an asset de-risking strategy in recognition of the strong funded status of the plan and a desire to reduce volatility as the plan approaches the cessation of accruals in 2028.
+As a part of its strategy shift, the Corporation transitioned to an Outsourced Chief Investment Officer ("OCIO") model that introduces asset allocation constraints that increase the fixed income allocation over time and with changes in the funded status.
+Accordingly, our established target allocations for each of the following asset classes: domestic equity securities, international equity securities, and debt securities have changed.
+Below are the Corporation's actual and current target allocations for the CW Pension Plan, representing 91% of consolidated assets:

 As of Dec As of December 31, Expected

-2021 2020 Exposure Range
+2022 2021 Exposure Range

 Asset class

-Domestic equities 56% 54% 50% 40%-60%
+Domestic equities 33% 56% 32% 27%-37%

-International equities 15% 15% 15% 10%-20%
+International equities 11% 15% 13% 9%-17%

-Total equity 71% 69% 65% 55%-75%
+Total equity 44% 71% 45% 35%-55%

-Fixed income 29% 31% 35% 25%-45%
+Fixed income 56% 29% 55% 45%-65%

-As of December 31, 2021 and 2020, cash funds in the CW Pension Plan represented approximately 3% and 2% of portfolio assets, respectively.
+As of December 31, 2022 and 2021, cash funds in the CW Pension Plan represented approximately 4% and 3% of portfolio assets, respectively.

-Foreign plan assets represent 10% of consolidated plan assets, with most of the assets supporting the U.K. plan.
-Generally, the foreign plans follow a similar asset allocation strategy and are more heavily weighted in fixed income resulting in a weighted expected return on assets assumption of 3% for all foreign plans.
+Foreign plan assets represent 9% of consolidated plan assets, with most of the assets supporting the U.K. plan.
+Generally, the foreign plans follow a similar asset allocation strategy and are more heavily weighted in fixed income resulting in a weighted expected return on assets assumption of 6% for all foreign plans.